-What we were learning, exactly?
+What did we learn, exactly?
 What to expect and how to react in a significant relationship.
 Our parents were our original significant others.
-As a direct product of how they treated us, they wired us for how we do the dance of love.
+As a direct product of how they treated us — and how they treated each other — they wired us for how we will later do the dance of love when we are adults.

 Our Wiring Shapes How We Interact

 The wiring formed in the relational circuitry of our brains by age two will shape how we interact with significant others throughout our lives.
 It’s like an invisible box we are stuck in.
 To get out of a box, we must first see the box.

 So it’s crucial to see how this love wiring operates without our permission — controlling the way we think, feel, act, and move with an intimate partner — without our realizing it.
 Seeing it clearly will help us to upgrade it!

 Let’s see what research in human attachment shows about what causes us to dance the way we do in love — and what to do to change it!

 Depending on how we were responded to by caregivers, our relational brains were wired in one of three ways.
 We were wired to operate as an anchor, island, or wave.
 Each has its own style of communicating, which either helps or prevents getting their needs met.

 Anchors received optimal treatment, wiring them for secure attachment.
 They were consistently responded to whenever they cried or reached out.
 Their caregivers regularly attuned to their feelings and attended to their needs.
 If asked as adults about their childhood, they remember getting held, rocked or kissed on a daily basis.

 An anchor’s secure expectation is that their needs and feelings matter to “the other.”
 As they developed language, a parent helped them put their feelings into words.
 So as adults, anchors tend to openly express their vulnerable feelings and needs.
 If distress arises in their relationship, they usually handle it quickly and well.